The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Now you're entering your third trimester, your baby is putting on weight rapidly by storing fat under their skin, and their lungs are developed enough that they could breathe air if they were to be born early.
 Gestational diabetes may be diagnosed in some women in the third trimester.
 Find out what lifestyle changes might help if this happens.

-Your baby's development at 28 weeks
+Expectant mother sleeping Your baby's development at 28 weeks

 Laying down fat in week 28

 Have you heard your baby’s heartbeat recently?
 As your antenatal appointments become more frequent, your midwife will be checking it more often and you may be able to listen in, either through an ultrasound or a stethoscope.
-Their heart rate has slowed to around 140 beats per minute at this stage, and your partner may even be able to hear it by putting an ear to your abdomen.
+Their heart rate has slowed to around 140 beats per minute at this stage, and your partner may even be able to hear it by putting an ear to your abdomen1.

 As your baby grows, they have less space in your womb to move around, so you’ll probably feel even the smallest stretch or kick.